 Updates to your WordPress site become available all the time, whether these are updates to Core, Themes, or Plugins.
 Since many updates build off each other, the longer you wait to update, the greater the risk of something going wrong.
+So, updating WordPress themes, plugins and core files becomes critical for your website.
 Smaller incremental updates makes it easier to identify and fix an issue if there is one.

 While many of WordPress’ core updates happen automatically, Major release updates, along with updates to your Theme and Plugins, do not.
 People are often nervous to push that update button, because there’s a chance it could result in a broken site.
-However, outdated themes, plugins and core WordPress files are a surefire way to a hacked site – so updates are necessary.
+However, outdated themes, plugins and core files are a surefire way to a hacked site – so updating WordPress themes, plugins and core files are necessary.
 But what should you do if an update breaks your site?

 Your first response is probably going to be sheer terror, followed by panic, especially if you’ve just broken your LIVE WEBSITE.
 (By the way, we recommend making updates on a staging site, so check back next week to learn how to do that.)
 This post covers various ways an update can potentially break your site, and provides instructions on how to “un-break” it as quickly as possible.

 When WordPress core gets updated, WordPress goes into what we call “Maintenance Mode.”
 Instead of seeing your website, a visitor will see a message stating that the site is down briefly for maintenance, and to check back in a moment.
 (By the way, this screen is customizable.)
 This is to make sure nothing looks broken on your site while the update is happening.
 During this time, WordPress deletes all existing files for that item, and replaces them with the new version.
 Once the update is run successfully, WordPress goes out of Maintenance Mode and you get a notification confirming success.